e-conomic/vml-docs/docs/smartscan.md

 ### Results
 Results for each field is returned sorted by their confidence level going from the most confident to the least confident.
 #### Additional info on credit card last four-
-At the moment the credit_card_last_foud feature does not have boundary boxes as we do not have data to train for this feature, we are solving predicting this field, in a different way than the other fields, and our first priority was to be able to predict the field, we are working on adding bounding boxes.
+At the moment the credit_card_last_four feature does not have boundary boxes as we do not have data to train for this feature, predictions for this features is therefore solved in a different manner, first priority was to be able to predict the field, secondly we will find a way to add boundary boxes.

 ### Code examples